Ces-D/barbara/README.md

 - 🧠 **Developer-First**: Built for CLI and app integrations to supercharge your workflow.

 **Because every developer deserves their own Oracle.**

+## Installation

+This tool relies on [FZF](https://github.com/junegunn/fzf).
+Please make sure you have it installed before proceeding.